Sofia Spångberg

-Sofia Elisabet Spångberg (née Nilsson; 23 October 1898 – 9 April 1992) was a Swedish peace activist whose commitment to peace began in childhood during the 1905 Swedish-Norwegian union crisis.
-During World War II, she aided victims of the Nazi occupation of Norway and supported the Norwegian resistance movement, providing shelter for refugees and serving as couriers across the border, for which she was awarded King Haakon VII's Freedom Cross.
-Throughout her life, she was active in labor, peace, and temperance movements in Värmland, advocating for nuclear disarmament and international cooperation.
-She served in various leadership roles in local organizations, including women's clubs, cooperative guilds, and peace associations.
+Sofia Elisabet Spångberg (née Nilsson; 23 October 1898 – 9 April 1992) was a Swedish peace activist and humanitarian known for her assistance to the Norwegian resistance during World War II.
+She aided victims of the Nazi occupation of Norway by sheltering refugees and assisting couriers crossing the border, for which she was awarded King Haakon VII's Freedom Cross.

+Spångberg was active in the labour, peace, and temperance movements in Värmland, where she held leadership roles in women's clubs, cooperative organizations, and peace associations.
+She advocated nuclear disarmament and international cooperation.
+The wife of Riksdag member August Spångberg, she maintained an independent political identity as a lifelong member of the Swedish Social Democratic Party, despite her husband's shifting party affiliations.